vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Yugāntya-śrāddha-is to be performed on these days; the four

-yugas respectively end on the following; Krta in the sun's passage in sign Simha (Lion), Tretā ends in Vrścika sankrānti, Dvāpara ends in Vrsa sankrānti and Kaliyuga in Kumbha-sankranti.
+yugas respectively end on the following; Kr̥ta in the sun's passage in sign Simha (Lion), Tretā ends in Vrścika sankrānti, Dvāpara ends in Vrsa sankrānti and Kaliyuga in Kumbha-sankranti.
 HK 656, KR 542-543, KKN 372.

 Yugāvatāravrata-on Bh. kr.
 13th when Dvāpara-yuga began, one